T-Ash-90/qrcg-api-statistics-project/README.md

   - Type
   - Total scans
   - Unique scans
-- Handles missing target URLs by displaying a fallback message.
+- Handles missing target URLs and short URLs by displaying a fallback message in the terminal (not included in CSV export).
-- **Filter QR codes by date range**: You can now filter QR codes based on a start and end date.
+- **Filter QR codes by date range**: You can now filter QR codes based on their creation date.
   - The default date range is "all time," but you can specify a custom start and end date in the format `YYYY-MM-DD`.
 - **Total scans summary**: Displays the total number of scans for all QR codes within the selected date range or for all QR codes if no range is specified.
+- **CSV Export**: Allows exporting the fetched QR code data to a CSV file.
+The CSV will exclude rich text formatting, and will only include relevant data, excluding fallback messages.
+- **Title handling**: If a QR code does not have a "Title" field, the script will use the "Target URL" as the title.
+If neither is available, the title will default to "My (QR CODE TYPE)".

 ---